 Brainstorming and market research

 Maybe you’re the type of person who can organize all of their thoughts in a sterile Word document or Excel spreadsheet.
-Or maybe you’re more like the average person, who associates creativity and innovation with the visual medium.
+Or maybe you rather associate creativity and innovation with the visual medium.

 Using an app like iThoughtsX or XMind to generate mind maps can be a great way to get your thoughts down on paper and allow you to hop between threads without having to entirely abandon what you were working on previously.

 iThoughtsX, on the other hand, is a better fit for brainstorming projects because it’s so colorful and places more emphasis on planning and goal-setting.
 If you really want to use it for assigning tasks, it does offer a task management format that’s a little more straightlaced too.

 Choosing how to design an app is key and, in a world dominated by flat design and minimalist app icon designs, picking the right color is a big part of that!
 Like that paint sampling machine at your local hardware store, Sip allows you to upload or scan images with shades to find their component colors:

 - Find the image(s) you want to analyze

-- Open up the app from your toolbar (after installation)
+- Open the app from your toolbar (after installation)

 - Move the magnifying glass over part of the picture to get information about its makeup

 If Sip doesn’t offer up all the information you’d like to have at your fingertips, then Aquarelo makes it easy to put a name (or at the very least a comprehensive color code) to a face with support for up to 36 standard formats and 46 color profiles (21 RGB, 25 CMYK).

-You can also these apps to build and manage your own custom palettes (Aquarelo in particular is great for this!) and pull them over to Photoshop, Sketch, Illustrator, Xcode, and so on.
+You can also use these apps to build and manage your own custom palettes (Aquarelo, in particular, is great for this), and pull them over to Photoshop, Sketch, Illustrator, Xcode, and so on.